CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/Botania/EventManager.md

 });
 ```

-Below you will find all currently added events that bloodmagic should fire.
+Below you will find all currently added events that botania should fire.
 None of these events returns anything (they all are void functions).

 | EventCall                        | EventType                                                                      |